 Nantahala River, NC

-The Nantahala River runs through the western part of North Carolina.
+The Nantahala River runs through the western part of North Carolina (south of Bryson City).
 The most popular is in the upper section of the river, where the water current is moderate and the waves are consistent.

 The Nantahala, with its perfect combination of exciting whitewater and calm pools, is an excellent introduction to the sport of whitewater paddling.
 It’s a “family” river with Class II and III rapids, making it suitable for seniors and children.
 American Whitewater and Duke Energy open the tainter gates on the Nantahala dam several times each summer, transforming the Upper Nantahala into a world-class whitewater river with Class III+, IV, and V rapids.
 As a result, the best months to kayak here are from April to October.